trek-view/gopro2frames/README.md

 	* `3`
 	* `4`
 	* `5`
 * `-t` enables timewarp mode.
 You NEED to use this if video was shot in timewarp mode, else telemetry will be inaccurate.
-You must also pass the timewarp mode used.
+The script does not support timewarp mode set to Auto (because it's impossible to determine the capture rate).
 No default
 	* `2x`
 	* `5x`
 	* `10x`